linq2js/recube/packages/recube/README.md

 ## Introduction

-Recube is a state management library designed for React applications.
-It offers a unique approach to managing application state, optimizing component rendering, and handling asynchronous operations.
-With its intuitive API and highly optimization, Recube simplifies state management while enhancing performance.
+`recube` is a streamlined state management library for React applications.
+It focuses on simplifying state structuring and enhancing rendering optimization, making it an effective choice for developers building scalable and maintainable React projects.

 ## Getting started